Vibe-Creative-Marketing/centraltucsonpropertymanagement/site/content/portfolio/_index.md

       description: East 8th Street is located just three blocks South of the University of Arizona.
 This gracious property contains one 3 bed/2 bath and one 2 bed/1 bath unit.
 In-unit air conditioner and washer/dryer are included property wide.
       units: 2
       parking: 5
+    - name: N. 6th Avenue
+      description: North 6th Avenue is located eleven blocks West of the University of Arizona.
+This delightful property contains two 2 bed/2 bath units.
+It also contains one studio unit all with access to communal washer/dryer.
+In-unit air conditioner is included property wide.
+      units: 3
+      parking: 9
+    - name: E. University Blvd
+      description: East University is located ten blocks West of the University of Arizona.
+This pleasant property contains three 1 bed/1 bath units.
+In-unit air conditioner is included property wide.
+      units: 3
+      parking: none available

 ---